 Notes.- This mark is the mark of the beast, or the false sabbath.
 See Rev. 14:9, 10, and reading on page 446.
-God's seal, or mark, is set in the forehead (Rev. 7:3; 14: 1), the seat of the mind, the Lord accepting only the worship of conviction and conscience.
+God's seal, or mark, is set in the forehead (Rev. 7:3; 14:1), the seat of the mind, the Lord accepting only the worship of conviction and conscience.
 The mark of the beast, however, is said to be received in the hand or forehead.
-Some give assent to the false teaching with their minds, receiving the mark in the forehead; others give formal consent, and so receive the mark in the hand.
-Let the reader note this twofold aspect of the Sunday sabbath, as
+Some are deceived and give assent to the false teaching with their minds, receiving the mark in the forehead; others, coerced or indifferent, give formal, outward consent, and so receive the mark in the hand.

 Let the reader note this twofold aspect of the Sunday sabbath, as expressed by one of the most ardent and active Sunday-law advocates in the United States: "We, the Sabbath Union, W. C. T. U., all the churches, and the Y. M. C. A., are laboring with all our might to carry the religious sabbath with our right arm, and the civil sabbath with our left.
-Hundreds of thousands will receive it as a religious institution, and all the rest will receive it as a civil institution, and thus we will sweep in the whole nation." - Rev. W. F. Crafts, in Sunday Union Convention, Wichita, Kans., Sept.20, 1889.
+Hundreds of thousands will receive it as a religious institution, and all the rest will receive it as a civil institution, and thus we will sweep in the whole nation." - Rev. W. F. Crafts in Sunday Union Convention Wichita, Kans., Sept.